SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 does not mean the same thing as “equal to” (represented by two equals signs, or ``==``):

 * “Identical to” means that
-  two named values of class type refer to exactly the same class instance.
+  two constants or variables of class type refer to exactly the same class instance.
 * “Equal to” means that
   two instances are considered “equal” or “equivalent” in value, for some appropriate meaning of “equal”, as defined by the type's designer.